souravbiswas19/Intelligent-Document-Finder-with-LlamaIndex/readme.md

     Open the Google Drive Folder you want, copy the url.
 The URL should look like this: `https://drive.google.com/drive/folders/<FOLDER_ID>`.
     The `FOLDER_ID` shall be string with a combination of alphanumeric characters.
 Copy the string and paste the `FOLDER_ID` in the `.env` file

-6. Createa credentials.json from Google Cloud Console by creating a Service Account as mentioned in [Google Drive Integration](#google-cloud-credentials-for-google-drive-integration-with-llama-index)
+6. Create a credentials.json from Google Cloud Console by creating a Service Account as mentioned in [Google Drive Integration](#google-cloud-credentials-for-google-drive-integration-with-llama-index)

 6. To run the Intelligent Document Finder system, execute the following command in the Git bash/Command Prompt/Powershell by activating the environment as mentioned above: